srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/20-Use the Azure TCO Calculator.md

     ![Screenshot of the report pane of the tco calculator in Azure.
 The highlighted and completed input fields indicates how set the tco calculator timeframe to three years and the region to north europe.
 A graph shows the cost of on-premises infrastructure and workloads off-set against the reduced cost of using Azure.](../images/AZ-900-20-1.png)

     Congratulations!
 You have used the TCO Calculator to generate a cost comparison report for an on-premises environment.

+### Review
+In this lab, you have completed:
+- Configure the TCO calculator
+- Review the results and save a copy

 ## You have successfully completed this lab.